-What are some reasons for holiday depression and holiday anxiety?
+Reasons for holiday depression and holiday anxiety

 - Lacking Love and Romance: During the holidays people celebrate with various types of get-togethers and celebratory parties.
 Each invitation is another reminder that you don’t have your plus one and you are going alone.
 The lack of a romantic partner can be painful and the feelings of loneliness gets stronger and more overwhelming.
 If you are single facing this holiday season, we have a guide to help you through it.

 - Loss of family: Holiday depression is also impacted by the constant reminder that your loved one is no longer alive.
 The change in family dynamics and holiday traditions are painful.
 Holidays are a special time with tradition, community, and family connection.
 It is extremely common to have sadness and grief around the holidays due to the loss of a loved one.
 Sadness, anger, and numbness can arise.
 The constant “shoulda, coulda, woulda’s” come up, and the memories flood in, and the pain hits hard.
 Whether it’s a recent loss or not, grief counseling during this time can be especially helpful in warding off holiday depression.

 - Family Feud: Sadly, many people struggle with painful family feuds where it ended in a complete relationship cut-off.
 The wounds may take years to heal and each year the holidays can bring up the broken heart and the emptiness people have with their families.
 Blood may be thick, but the wounds caused by family members can be thicker.
 Even if you aren’t cut off from your family, facing them may bring up old wounds.
 You can read about strategies to cope with your family during this time here.